Essential ingredients: tomahawk steak

 What to drink

 Such an ostentatious cut of beef deserves something just a little bit flashy alongside it.
 A full-bodied wine packed full of fruit that can do justice to this primal hunk.
-We’d automatically look to the New World here (although something from the Rhône would work very nicely too): Bedrock’s Evanghelho cuvée – an old-vine Zinfandel blend – is bold, elegant and complex (and is reduced by 40% in our Sale).
-This mature Rhône-style blend from Tablas Creek has smoky, gamey notes alongside plush fruit that will marry well with the flavours here.
+We’d automatically look to the New World here (although something from the Rhône would work very nicely too): Bedrock’s Old Vine Zinfandel is bold, elegant and complex.
+This Rhône-style blend from Tablas Creek has bright and plush fruit that will marry well with the flavours here.
 Equally, Frankland Estate’s elegant, peppered Shiraz from the remote and cool-climate Frankland River would make an excellent partner.